puppetlabs/puppet-specifications/language/catalog_expressions.md

 * **Class Definition** - creates a grouping of resources
 * **Resource Type Definition** - creates a new (User Defined) Resource Type
 * **Resource Expression** - creates resources
-* **Resource Default Expression** - sets default values for resources
+* **Resource Default Expression** - sets default values for resources per resource type
 * **Resource Override Expression** - overrides attributes set in resources
-* **Relationship Operators** - orders the resources in the catalog
+* **Relationship Operators** - defines the application order or resources in the catalog
-* **Collection** / **Query** - realizes virtual resources and optionally overrides them, and imports external resources based on a query.
+* **Collection** / **Query** - realizes virtual resources and optionally overrides their parameters, and imports external resources based on a query.

-This chapter focuses on the syntactic aspects of these expressions.
-There are additional semantic rules, rules specific per type (extensible set), evaluation order semantics, as well as semantics for catalog application that are covered in a separate chapter. (*TODO: REF TO THIS FUTURE CHAPTER*).
+This section focuses on the syntactic aspects of these expressions.
+There are additional semantic rules, rules specific per type (an extensible set), evaluation order semantics, as well as semantics for catalog application that are covered in a separate chapter.

-*TODO: Is the description in Modus Operandi enough*

-Auto Loading
----
-* Name of definitions must be stored in a file that corresponds to its name in order for it to be automatically loaded.
-* Nested constructs are only visible if parent has been loaded, there is no search for elements inside of files with a name different than the file.
-* Auto Loading is performed from the perspective of the code that triggers the loading.
-* *(TODO: 4x function API has new rules, old has rule everything is visible to everything else)*
+The general loading and evaluation of Puppet logic is described in the section [Modus Operandi][1].
+For the semantics for each type (e.g. `File`, `User`), please refer to the documentation available per resource type.

+[1]: modus-operandi.md

 ### Parameter List